billymoon/monsieur/Readme.md

 ## Examples

-Assuming server runnung with something like... `sir .`
+Assuming server runnung with something like... `monsieur .`

 ### Requesting a file:

     $ curl http://localhost:8080/Readme.md
-    # Sir
+    # Monsieur

-    ## The polite development server
+    ## Bigger, but equally polite brother of Sir - the polite development server
     ...

 ### Requesting a preprocessed version of a file: